nightconcept/boba-site/project/boba-syntax.md

 - `true`: A boolean value representing truth.
 - `false`: A boolean value representing falsehood.
-- `null`: Represents the intentional absence of any object value.

 Now that you know how to create variables and constants, let's move on to the different types of data you can store in them.